Senator Nolan Jones: 1980s

 Rap music had become popular with young black fans in New Orleans by the early 1980s.
-In 1983 Jones released one of the first rap records to come out of the city on his Super Dome Records label.
+In 1983, Jones released one of the first rap records to come out of the city on his Super Dome Records label.
 The twelve-inch single by Parlez was titled “Make It, Shake It, Do It Good!”, a Carnival-themed song with references to Mardi Gras Indians, the Zulu Parade, and other Mardi Gras traditions.
-By 1985 the local radio market had become dominated by stations controlled by corporate interests and long distance owners airing national playlists.
+By 1985, the local radio market had become dominated by stations controlled by corporate interests and long distance owners airing national playlists.
 With no chance of being broadcast, Jones could not sell his artists' records to distributors and record stores.
 He was out of the business for a few years before moving back to Jackson, Mississippi.
 There he worked for a short time with Jackson music men Johnny Vincent and George Jackson.
 He also did radio promotion for Jackson-based Malaco Records for two years.

 Later years

-In the 1990s Jones partnered with Warren Hildebrand of Mardi Gras Records to record and promote Sweet Miss Coffy, Peggy Scott-Adams, the Love Doctor, Sir Charles Jones and others on his Hep' Me Records label, for the down home radio market in a genre known as "Southern Soul".
+In the 1990s, Jones partnered with Warren Hildebrand of Mardi Gras Records to record and promote Sweet Miss Coffy, Peggy Scott-Adams, the Love Doctor, Sir Charles Jones and others on his Hep' Me Records label, for the down home radio market in a genre known as Southern soul.
 Sir Charles recalled, "When we came to Jackson we were homeless and hungry.
 Senator Jones (no relation) took us under his wing, and with faith in our ability and confidence in our skill, we released our first CD" on his Hep' Me Records (now a subsidiary of Mardi Gras Records).
 As "Uncle Bobo", Jones was the host of a late-night radio program on WMPR in Jackson.

-Senator Jones died at his home at age 74 on November 28, 2008.
+Senator Jones died at his home at the age of 74 on November 28, 2008.